If there is one prayer that you should pray/sing every day and every hour, it is the

 Why is this different?

-Teacher: This one is different because we have to multiply a constant value to the previous term (as is the case of Geometric Sequence), and then add the entire product (not just the previous term) to a constant value.
+(as is the case of Geometric Sequence), and then add the entire product (not just the previous term) to a constant value.

 In Arithmetic Sequence, we had to add a constant value to the previous term.
 This is straightforward.